In Tchad, in Kou Kou and Goz Beida villages, near the border with Sudan, we help 127,000 internally displaced people.

 Intersos in the country

-Currently INTERSOS is carrying out its emergency humanitarian response in five states of South Sudan (see On-going Intervention).
-It employs circa 35-40 expatriate expert staff and over 100 national and local staff for the implementation of its projects.
+Currently INTERSOS is carrying out its emergency humanitarian response in five states of South Sudan.
 The humanitarian intervention covers a wide range of sectors such as wash, sanitation and hygiene, education and child protection, general protection and protection from sexual and gender-based violence (SGBV) and distribution of Non-Food items and Emergency Shelters.
-It has established strong partnerships with UNHCR, IOM, UNICEF (of which INTERSOS is their implementing partner), WFP, UNOCHA, UNMISS and collaborates closely with other INGOs in the field.
-During these years INTERSOS is not solely focusing in the South Sudanese emergency context INTERSOS also conducts trainings and organizes campaigns for further capacity building aiming to the empowerment of the beneficiary populations.
+It has established strong partnerships with IOM, UNICEF (of which INTERSOS is implementing partner), WFP, UNOCHA, UNMISS and collaborates closely with other INGOs in the field.
+During these years INTERSOS is not solely focusing in the South Sudanese emergency context, INTERSOS also conducts trainings and organizes campaigns for further capacity building aiming to the empowerment of the beneficiary populations.